ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}
-The Argument &mdash; the root JSON value &ndash; is anonymous by nature.
+The Argument — the root JSON value — is anonymous by nature.
 By getting assigned the universal name `'$'` it becomes the root node.

 ### Dot Selector